 Paula Cooper was one of the early galleries in Chelsea, relocating from Soho in 1996.
 A forerunner in championing conceptual and minimalist art, Paula Cooper opened her first New York gallery back in 1968, and has been a staple on the gallery circuit ever since.
 Located at 524 W 26 the Street New York, 10001.

-More Chelsea Galleries to Check Out – My Picks
+More Chelsea Galleries to Check Out

 One of the great things about visiting private art galleries – besides the fact that they’re free – is that you can fit a number of them into a day.
-Gallery hopping is one of the top things to do in Chelsea, and here are a few other big names to check out.
+Gallery hopping is one of the top things to do in Chelsea, so here are a few other big names to check out.

 Considered David Zwirner’s main rival, the Gagosian Gallery, helmed by famed art dealer Larry Gagosian, is always interesting.
 Ever since his cavernous space opened at 555 West 24th Street in 1999 with a large-scale Richard Serra show, the Gagosian has been firmly in A-list Chelsea territory.